Data analysis and storage

 The Atlas Computing Cluster is the world's largest and most powerful resource dedicated to gravitational wave searches and data analysis.

 Atlas belongs to Bruce Allen's "Observational Relativity and Cosmology" division at the Max Planck Institute for Gravitational Physics in Hannover.
-GEO600 data are transferred to Atlas and stored on data servers which are part of the cluster.
-The analysis of GEO600 observational data is performed using the Atlas compute nodes.
+GEO600 data are transferred to servers in the Atlas cluster room and are stored on the cluster's hierarchical storage managment system; other servers analyse some of the data for detector characterisation.

 Atlas was officially launched in May 2008 with 1344 quad-core compute nodes.
 One month later it was ranked number 58 on the June 2008 Top-500 list of the worlds fastest computers.
 At that time it was the sixth fastest computer in Germany.